zonemaster/zonemaster/docs/specifications/tests/Address-TP/address04.md

 ### Ordered description of steps to be taken to execute the test case

-1. Obtain the IPv6 addresss of the name servers from [Method4] (../Methods.md) and [Method5](../Methods.md)
+1. Obtain the IPv6 addressses of the name servers from [Method4] (../Methods.md) and [Method5](../Methods.md)
 2. Check if the addresses obtained in step1 is part of a bogon prefix by matching them with a bogon database